jamestiotio/networks/labs/lab1/README.md

 Here are some questions you can think about when reading the RFC:

-- How the proxy should use the If􀀀None􀀀Match and ETag headers in the HTTP Request and Response respectively to decide its response to the client?
+- How the proxy should use the If-None-Match and ETag headers in the HTTP Request and Response respectively to decide its response to the client?
 - How to support HTTP Requests with the Range header?

 You are encouraged to think about how to add these features into our simple proxy code.